FortAwesome/react-fontawesome/README.md

   it by name in multiple components.
-* We used the `"apple"`, `"microsoft"`, and `"google"` brand icons, which were never explicitly _individually_ imported, but they're available to us by name as strings because `brands` was added to our library in `App.js`, and `brands` includes all of those icons.
+* We used the `"apple"`, `"microsoft"`, and `"google"` brand icons, which were never explicitly _individually_ imported, but they're available to us by name as strings because `fab` was added to our library in `App.js`, and `fab` includes all of those icons.
 * We added the `fab` prefix to reference those brand icons.

 Adding a prefix—and the syntax we used to do it—are new.
 So what's